 The Roman Forum

 The Ancient Metropolis of Rome

 All in all, it is sure to be a history class that your students won’t forget!

 World languages have always been an educational priority but there hasn’t always been a curriculum or availability of teachers that make them possible.
 Technology can now facilitate that with Duolingo.
 Teachers can make teaching a language fun and engaging with Duolingo’s many features.
 Not only does the platform have immediate inbuilt grading that lets your students see their performance with detailed feedback, but it also operates on a ladder model, motivating students to do more and to do better to unlock newer features.

 With over thirty-five languages to choose from, teachers can get their students to learn one of the following:

 The Google Arts and Culture website is an art lover’s dream.
 Packed with virtual copies of some of the most iconic artworks of all time, such as Vermeer’s ‘The Milk Maid’ and Velazquez’s ‘Portrait of a Lady’, students can study these pieces in detail.
 But Google hasn’t restricted itself to only the fine arts.
 Their platform also includes virtual museum tours from around the world, including:

 Acropolis Museum, Greece

 From historical events to monumental places around the globe, with the Google Arts and Culture website, each day will be a step into the world!
-There are tons of experiments, activities, and games available on the website that teachers can use in class.
+Many experiments, activities, and games are available on the website that teachers can use in class.

 So, there you have it; some great resources to give your students a feel of something other than the books during this extended virtual education model.